 Liquidity risk is the risk that the Company will not have sufficient cash resources to meet its financial obligations as they come due.
 The Company's liquidity and operating results may be adversely affected if the Company's access to the capital market is hindered, whether as a result of a downturn in stock market conditions generally or matters specific to the Company.
 The Company manages liquidity risk by monitoring maturities of financial commitments and maintaining adequate cash reserves and available borrowing facilities to meet these commitments as they come due.
-As a March 31, 2014, the Company had a working capital deficit of \$ 4,468,576.
+As a June 30, 2014, the Company had a working capital deficit of \$ 2,607,058.
 All of the Company's financial liabilities have contractual maturities of less than 30 days other than certain related party loans which are due on demand.
 The Company is seeking additional capital to meet its current and ongoing commitments.
-As at March 31, 2014, the Company was cash flow negative.
+As at June 30, 2014, the Company was cash flow negative.
 The Company's ongoing viability is dependent on obtaining planning consent for the development of an underground mine at Omagh and securing sufficient financing to fund ongoing operational activity and the development of the underground mine.

-Subsequent to March 31, 2014 Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
+During the second quarter Galantas completed a private placement financing for aggregate gross proceeds of approximately UK£ 516,500.
 Pursuant to the offering, an aggregate of 10,330,000 units were sold at a price of UK£ 0.05/\$ 0.09375 per common share.

 A special meeting of shareholders took place in January 2014 which approved the implementation of a share consolidation together with an exchange of shares for debt.
-Subsequent to March 31, 2014 the share consolidation was effected and an application for a shares for debt exchange of 15,125,140 common shares for \$ 756,257 of the Company's debt was made to the TSX Venture Exchange.
+During the second quarter the share consolidation was effected and a shares for debt exchange of 15,125,140 common shares for \$ 1,389,150 (UK£ 756,257) of the Company's debt was completed.